aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/hide/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostHideWorksheetColumns) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to call Aspose.Cells web services easily.
-The example below shows how to hide a column with cURL.
+The example below shows how to hide a column using cURL.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}